[Blog](/blog/.md)

 To ensure our findings are reproducible, we outline the full benchmarking methodology and provide links to all artifacts.

-We used the Yahoo Cloud Serving Benchmark (YCSB) to evaluate the three systems.
-We had to make our own fork of the Go version of YCSB to add support for S3-compatible object storage systems (such as Tigris and Cloudflare R2).
-We have submitted our changes upstream pingcap/go-ycsb, PR #307.
-At the time of writing, our changes are waiting for review.
+We used the [Yahoo Cloud Serving Benchmark (YCSB)](https://en.wikipedia.org/wiki/YCSB) to evaluate the three systems.
+We [added support](https://github.com/pingcap/go-ycsb/pull/307) for S3-compatible object storage systems (such as Tigris and Cloudflare R2), which was merged shortly after publish.

 All experiments ran on a neutral cloud provider to avoid vendor-specific optimizations.
 Table 1 summarizes the test instance: